cran-task-views/Epidemiology/Epidemiology.md

     ratio of each assay.
 The mutation ratio is conducive to evaluating the coverage of RT-PCR assays in large-sized samples.
 [Mercatelli, D. and Giorgi, F. M. (2020)](https://doi.org/10.20944/preprints202004.0529.v1).
--   `r pkg("covidregionaldata")`: An interface to subnational and national level COVID-19 data sourced from both official sources, such as Public Health England in the UK, and from other COVID-19 data collections, including the World Health Organisation (WHO), European Centre for Disease Prevention and
+-   `r github("epiforecasts/covidregionaldata")`: An interface to subnational and national level COVID-19 data sourced from both official sources, such as Public Health England in the UK, and from other COVID-19 data collections, including the World Health Organisation (WHO), European Centre for Disease Prevention and